alcarney/blog/content/blog/click-drag-vanilla-js.md

 <script type="text/javascript" src="./js/click-drag-offset.js"></script>

 Notice the issue when we move across the circle?
-Why does the calculated position of the cursor suddenly jump whenever we touch the circle?
+Why does the calculated position of the cursor suddenly jump whenever we touch it?
 The answer lies in the description of the `offset<XY>` property "with respect to the edge of the **target** element"

 When initially trying to implement this I incorrectly assumed that the target element meant the element that we attached the event listener to - the canvas.
 In fact the target element is whichever element is currently under the cursor

-To work around this issue we can however calculate the values we need ourselves.
-As stated above, the `client<XY>` properties give us the position of the cursor relative to the browser's current view of the page.
-We are also able to determine the position of the top-left corner of our canvas by making use of the bounding box object we used in the section about the `viewBox`.
+To work around this we can calculate the offset values we need ourselves.
+In order to do this we will make use of both the bounding box returned from the `canvas.getBoundingClientRect()` method as well as the `client<XY>` properties found on the mouse event.

+It turns out that the bounding box also returns the coordinates of the top left corner of the canvas relative to the user's current view of the document - exactly the same coordinate system used by the `client<XY>` properties!
+From those two pieces of information it's easy enough to recover the `offset<XY>` values ourselves.

+{{< highlight javascript >}}
+bbox = canvas.getBoundingClientRect()

+const x = event.clientX - bbox.left
+const y = event.clientY - bbox.top
+{{< /highlight >}}

+By calculating the coordinates from values based off of values independent of the element currently underneath the cursor we sidestep any issues that arise from a changing target.
+Try the same thing again on the canvas below.

 <figure>
   <div id="client-demo"